vojtech-dobes/nette.ajax.js/readme.md

 1. Get the source code from Github.
 2. Move `jquery.nette-ajax.js` to your directory with Javascript files.
 3. Link the file in your templates.
 4. Put somewhere the initialization routine.
-See `main.js` for inspiration.
+See `example.main.js` for inspiration.

 ## Usage

 It works as a jQuery plugin.
 As well known `jquery.nette.js`, it installs itself into `$.nette`.
 But similarities end here.

 You have to explicitly initialize plugin via method `init`.
 Plugin has predefined hooks for links and forms with `ajax` CSS class.
+It may be enough for you.
+If you want to change the behavior, you may:

-You may alter the selectors via setting `$.nette.ext('init').context.linkSelector` or `$.nette.ext('init').context.formSelector` to whatever you wish.
-Or you may redefine ajaxfifying routine completely:
+* Alter the selectors via setting `$.nette.ext('init').context.linkSelector` or `$.nette.ext('init').context.formSelector` to whatever you wish.
+* Or you may redefine ajaxifying routine completely.

-Method `init()` accepts hash of callbacks, or if only function is provided, callback for `load` event.
-You should ajaxify all elements you wish here with handler which your callback will receive as first argument.
+Method `init()` accepts hash of event callbacks (if you provide just function instead, it will be considered callback for `load` event). `load` event callback is the right place, where you should ajaxify all elements you want.
+Callback will be called with with `handler` function as first argument:

 ```js
 $.nette.init(function (handler) {